realworldocaml/book/en/interfacing-with-C.md

 ```

 The `add_numbers` external now returns a more complex data type that requires
-allocating an OCaml value from within the C binding.
+allocating an OCaml tuple from within the C binding, storing the results within
+the tuple, and returning that tuple.
+The contents of the tuple are also a mix
+of immediate values (the two first `int` fields in the tuple) and the last boxed `int32`
+that also needs to be allocated on the OCaml heap.

 ```c
 #include <stdio.h>